watermint/sharinbai/README.md

 # Sharinbai - Automated Directory Structure Generator

 Sharinbai is a tool for generating industry-specific folder structures and placeholder files using AI.
-It utilizes OpenAI's models to create a hierarchical directory structure tailored to specific industries and roles.
+It utilizes LLM models to create a hierarchical directory structure tailored to specific industries and roles.

 ## Features